binaryphile/concorde/README.md

 responsibilty.

 `mymain` uses `grab` to get the only value it cares about from the passed hash and passes that to `hello`.
-If no name was provided by the user, `$name` will exist but be empty.
+If no greeting was provided by the user, `$greeting` will exist but be empty.

 A Last Couple Points - or - TL;DR
 ---------------------------------

-So we've got a pretty good skeleton for a script that can be TDD'd, has basic option parsing and can make use of libraries which don't clutter its global variable namespace.
+So we've got a pretty good skeleton for a script that can be TDD'd, has basic option parsing and can make use of libraries designed to keep our global namespace clean.

 Here's a template I might start with for a script: